 There is a waiting list for some of these services.
 Establishing early placement on the waiting list, ensures that you can receive the funding as quickly as possible.
-All I/DD services can be paid for privately while an individual is waiting for funding.
+Many I/DD services can be paid for privately while an individual is waiting for funding.

 Targeted Case Management

 Case Management is available to anyone who is eligible for I/DD services in Butler County.
-In some counties, Title XIX Medicaid is required in order to receive Case Management.
 A case manager will help identify, select, obtain, coordinate, and use paid services and natural supports to assist an individual.
 Case management services can be utilized before funding is accessed and while on the waiting list.

 Personal Care Services